 5. Reset Network Settings

-After Network Settings Reset, you will have to connect back to your WiFi Network by entering your WiFi Network Password.
+After Network Settings Reset, you will be required to connect back to your WiFi Network by entering WiFi Network Password.